-At a cash price of US$685 for 85,000 points (with the 55% bonus), it definitely makes sense to buy points instead of pay cash if a luxury booking is on your radar, whether for a top-up or to fund the entire stay.
+At a cash price of $937.50 (USD) for 100,000 points (with the current 25% discount), which would be enough for a night at Al Maha on many dates, it definitely makes sense to buy points instead of pay cash if a luxury booking is on your radar.

 Or if the desert isn’t your style, you could indulge in decadence at the JW Marriott Maldives.
 Even with “relatively” more reasonable prices under $1,000 (CAD) per night, a points booking is still the way to go.

 Of course, you’ll want to ensure you’ve lined up the award availability at the hotel before pulling the trigger on a points purchase, especially if you’re trying to maximize the fifth-night-free benefit.